SantanderMetGroup/climate4R/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SantanderMetGroup/climate4r/devel)

 `climate4R` is a bundle of R packages for transparent climate data access, post-processing (including data collocation and bias correction / downscaling) and visualization. `climate4R` builds on two main data structures (grid and station, including metadata) to deal with gridded and point data from observations, reanalysis, seasonal forecasts and climate projections.
 It considers ensemble members as a basic dimension of the data structures.
-Moreover, `climate4R` is transparently (and remotely) connected to the Santander Climate Data Gateway, offering several state-of-the-art datasets (including CMIP5 and CORDEX subsets).
+Moreover, `climate4R` is transparently (and remotely) connected to the Santander Climate Data Gateway, offering several state-of-the-art datasets (including CMIP5 and CORDEX subsets). `climate4R` is also the main "engine" of [CAVAanalytics](https://risk-team.github.io/CAVAanalytics/), an R package developed by FAO and the University of Cantabria, offering a consistent framework to analyse and visualize multi-model ensembles with easy access to CORDEX-CORE models and reanalyses datasets.

 * `climate4R` is formed by the following four core packages (all in GitHub): [`loadeR`](https://github.com/SantanderMetGroup/loadeR) , [`transformeR`](https://github.com/SantanderMetGroup/transformeR), [`downscaleR`](https://github.com/SantanderMetGroup/downscaleR) and [`visualizeR`](https://github.com/SantanderMetGroup/visualizeR).
 These packages are fully documented in the corresponding GitHub wikis.